 It’s called Transcutaneous Electrical Nerve Stimulation (TENS), and it involves electrical impulses called neuromodulation to treat the chest pain (angina) of Inoperable Coronary Microvascular Disease (MVD).

-My portable TENS unit is about the size of a cell phone.
-You may know the much larger version of this machine if you’ve ever had physiotherapy treatments following a shoulder injury or knee surgery.
+My portable TENS unit is about the size of a small cell phone.
+You may know the much larger version of this machine if you’ve ever had physiotherapy treatments following a muscle injury.
 The only wounded muscles it’s working on for me now, however, are those in my heart.
 Emerging cardiac research is showing that, just as the TENS machine works on improving blood flow, reducing inflammation and speeding up healing for an injured shoulder or knee, it may bring the same benefits to heart patients with MVD like mine.

 But I do have a love-hate relationship with my little black box.

 I was told by my cardiologist that research suggests significant success using TENS neuromodulation to treat the debilitating chest pain of angina.
-Since 2001, the U.K. National Refractory Angina Group has in fact recommended TENS therapy for angina in heart patients:
+Since 2001, the U.K. National Refractory Angina Centre has in fact recommended TENS therapy for persistent angina in heart patients:

 “Neuromodulation owes its origins to Melzack and Wall’s gate theory of pain that predicted that stimulation of vibratory afferent nerves would reduce or gate the transmission of pain traffic relaying through the spinal cord at the same point.